Birds and Avian Research

 The MAPS prescribed data that we take includes the birds' weight and amount of fat, that leads to information about the birds' conditions at stopover points.
 This can indicate the importance of certain key areas needed for successful migration.In fact, recaptures in the same season are indicative of significant food resource refueling points.
 Recaptures from season to season are indicative that stopovers are the deliberate use of reliable resources, not chance events.

 MAPS is run by the Institute for Bird Populations (IBP) to assess and monitor vital health information and population dynamics of over 150 species of North American land birds.
-While there are over 500 monitoring stations across the country, there are only three active ones in the Piedmont, and ours is the only one in Fauquier County -- manned by highly trailed volunteers.
+While there are over 500 monitoring stations across the country, there are only three active ones in the Piedmont, and ours is the only one in Fauquier County.
 Joining MAPS is a 10-year commitment, ultimately providing invaluable data such as:

 All of this provides critical conservation information and helps to manage population information.
 ES is an active participant in this program, conducting MAPS banding each year.
-If you are interested in visiting our banding station, please give Dr. Wood a call at 540-349-3331.
+If you are interested in visiting our banding station, please email us.

-According to the Department of Game and Inland Fisheries, populations of Bobwhite Quail have experienced severe long-term declines in Virginia over the past 50 years.
-Bobwhite quail are an indicator species of early successional habitat and from 1966-2007 alone, there was a 4.2% annual population decline due primarily to habitat loss.
-This decline has led to concerns about the ecological, economic and recreational impact across the state.
+Populations of Northern Bobwhite have experienced severe long-term declines in Virginia over the past 50 years.
+Bobwhites are an indicator species of early successional habitat, and from 1966-2007, there was a 4.2% annual population decline due primarily to habitat loss.
+This decline has led to concerns about the ecological, economic and recreational impacts of the loss of this species across the eastern United States.

-At ES, we have restored land with suitable habitat for the Bobwhite Quail.
-Our management plan includes prescribed fire and mowing to maintain fields in early successional growth to provide food, nest cover, and brood rearing habitat.
+At the Clifton Institute we have restored land with suitable habitat for the Northern Bobwhite.
+Our management plan includes prescribed fire, mowing, and planting native species to maintain fields in an early successional state to provide food, nest cover, and brood rearing habitat.

-Many people are unaware of the presence of the relatively common American Woodcock (Scolopax minor), because not only is it extremely secretive it is mostly active at dawn and dusk (crepuscular).
-At ES we have a healthy population of Woodcocks, and each year in February or March, we host an event to educate the public about this shy bird.
+Many people are unaware of the presence of the relatively common American Woodcock (Scolopax minor), because not only is it extremely secretive, it is mostly active at dawn and dusk.
+At ES we have a healthy population of woodcocks, and each year in February or March, we host an event to educate the public about this shy bird.
 Hiking to one of our upper fields right before sunset, we are on the look-out for the American Woodcock’s delightful aerobatic courtship display, watching them soar in the gathering twilight.
 The display period lasts about a half an hour and ends as suddenly as it begins.
 Check our Calendar of Events for the next Woodcock Walk.

-Wood Ducks are considered to be the most colorful and beautiful waterfowl species that inhabit the ponds of the Piedmont.
+Wood Ducks are arguably the most colorful waterfowl species in Virginia.
 The scientific name is Axis sponsa and this translates into "waterbird in a bridal dress".
 Our goal is to increase the reproduction of these ducks on the field station.
-Wood Ducks have 2 broods a year of 10-15 eggs.

 Wood Ducks nest in natural tree cavities and they will readily use artificial nest boxes.
-So we are restoring old boxes and establishing new nesting boxes at ES and surrounding properties within the flyway.
-ES is actively monitoring productivity and survivability.
+So we are restoring old boxes and establishing new nesting boxes at ES and on surrounding properties within the flyway.
+We are actively monitoring productivity and survivability.

-Wood Duck populations have declined dramatically in the early 1900's due to habitat destruction and lack of regulations on hunting these ducks.
+Wood Duck populations declined dramatically in the early 1900's due to habitat destruction and lack of regulations on hunting these ducks.
 Their populations have now recovered significantly due to active management techniques - a true success story!
+Let’s keep it that way.

 Copyright © 2016 Environmental Studies on the Piedmont, 6712 Blantyre Road, Warrenton, Virginia 20187-7106